Antoine Richard du Cantal

-Antoine Richard "du Cantal" (4 February 1802 – 10 February 1891) was a French doctor, veterinarian, agronomist and politician.
+Antoine Richard "du Cantal" (4 February 1802 – 10 February 1891) was a French medical doctor, veterinarian, agronomist and politician.

 Early years

 Antoine Richard was born in Pierrefort, Cantal, on 4 February 1802.

 He enlisted as a volunteer in the 1st Cuirassiers of the Guard and was sent to the École nationale vétérinaire d'Alfort (National Veterinary School of Alfort) as a military student.

 In 1828 he was admitted as a veterinarian to the 1st Artillery.

 He was stationed in Strasbourg, where he attended the Faculty of Medicine and obtained a degree as a doctor.

 He went to Algeria, then returned to Grignon to teach rural economy.

 From 1832 Richard was a member of the Republican Society of the Rights of Man (Société des droits de l'homme).

 In 1838 he founded an agricultural school in the Auvergne.

 In 1840 he was appointed professor of natural history at the royal school of stud farming, and in 1844 he was made director of the school.

 In 1845 he published the Annals of stud farming and agriculture, a monthly review.

 In 1847 he published a remarkable work on equine conformation.

 His scientific doctrines and democratic leanings made him suspect by the government, and he was dismissed in 1847.